What is honey?

 1. A lower GI alternative to refined sugar

-A natural sweetener, honey contains around 40% fructose and 30% glucose, along with some water, pollen and trace minerals, including potassium, calcium and magnesium.
+A natural sweetener, unprocessed honey contains approximately 40% fructose and 30% glucose, along with some water, pollen and trace minerals, including potassium, calcium and magnesium.
 Refined sugar by comparison is 50% fructose and 50% glucose.
-As honey has a lower GI value than sugar, this means it does not raise blood sugar levels as quickly.
+This means honey has a lower glycaemic value than sugar, and its affects on blood sugar levels will be slower.

-While honey is 100% natural, it is important to remember it is still high in sugar with around 5.6g of sugar per teaspoon, and honey counts as a ‘free’ sugar – the type that the NHS advises us to cut back on.
+While honey is 100% natural, it is important to remember it is still a ‘free’ sugar – the type that the NHS advises us to cut back on.

-One study in 2011 looked at honey in cases of birch pollen allergy which is common in Finland.
-Patients consumed honey with added birch pollen daily from November through to March (before the hayfever season) and then they recorded their symptoms from April through to May.
+One small study in 2011 looked at honey in cases of birch pollen allergy.
+Participants consumed honey with added birch pollen daily from November through to March (before the hay-fever season) and recorded their symptoms from April through to May.
 The results demonstrated a 60% lower total symptom score and twice as many asymptomatic days compared to those using conventional medicine.
-The sample size for this study was only 50 patients, but it’s a promising early result.
-However, more evidence is needed before any firm conclusions can be drawn.

-A study in 2007 found that parents favoured honey for symptomatic relief for their children’s night cough and sleep difficulty due to upper respiratory tract infection.
+A study in 2007 found that parents favoured honey for symptomatic relief of their child’s night-time cough and poor sleep during an upper respiratory tract infection.

-This has been supported by a later study in 2016 that found honey may be better than ‘no treatment’ for the symptomatic relief of cough but that it wasn’t better than certain over-the-counter cough mixtures.
+A later study in 2016 found honey may be better than ‘no treatment’ for the symptomatic relief of cough but that it wasn’t better than certain over-the-counter cough mixtures.
 As always, it is best to be guided by your pharmacist or GP in the treatment of child coughs and upper respiratory tract infections.

-Honey may help to stimulate new tissue growth and minimise scar formation which is encouraging for treating those with non-serious wounds, ulcers and burns.
+Honey may help stimulate new tissue growth and minimise scar formation which is encouraging for those with non-serious wounds, ulcers and burns.

 As honey contains sugar, it can contribute to tooth decay.
-Speak to your dentist or another health professional if you’re concerned about dental health.
+Speak to your dentist or other health professional if you’re concerned about dental health.

-No – honey is produced by bees and therefore counts as an animal product.
+Honey is produced by bees and therefore counts as an animal product, making it inappropriate for those following a vegan diet.
 For more information, read our guide: Is honey vegan?

 Healthy honey recipes